seek-oss/sku/.changeset/afraid-fishes-swim.md

 don't want to use them unless you know what you're doing

 - `skuSkipConfigure`: Skip generation of config files.
 E.g. .prettierrc, tsconfig.json, etc.
-- `skuSkipPeerDepValidation`: Skip checking for multiple copies of the same package.
+- `skuSkipValidatePeerDeps`: Skip checking for multiple copies of the same package.
 You likely want to try and fix the warnings found by this check rather than disabling it.

 **EXAMPLE USAGE**: